 Rapid scalability by eliminating new investments for every additional location/business unit/site

 Attracted by this bouquet of benefits, businesses tend to try out new technologies without adequate due diligence – as a result, a large number of users consider switching cloud vendors, in just six months.
 Now, this not only counters the intended impact of cloud adoption but the lack of sustainability also negatively affects ROI margins.
-This makes it vital to carefully formulate a cloud migration strategy that factors in available technology resources, human talent, security paradigm, resilience requirements, and future adaptability among other parameters.
-Understanding these in greater detail is the first step towards inking a cloud migration strategy in today’s crowded marketplace.
+This makes it vital to carefully formulate an enterprise cloud migration strategy that factors in available technology resources, human talent, security paradigm, resilience requirements, and future adaptability among other parameters.
+Understanding these in greater detail is the first step towards inking a cloud migration strategy roadmap in today’s crowded marketplace.
 From the global giants mentioned above to clusters of local providers, there are a variety of options to choose from, which is why finding the right methodology aligned to a particular business is so critical.

 10 Key Parameters on Your Cloud Migration Checklist